Home: bestmedicalaid.co.za

 3. Think About Your Budget

-These plans offer no overall limit hospitalisation, and provide mostly unlimited primary day-to-day care.
+They offer no overall limit hospital care and mostly unlimited primary day-to-day care through networks of providers.

 Several plans provide good in-hospital cover and lower day-to-day saving funds, reducing your total contribution.

-Fedhealth lets you manage your savings funds and controlling your premium, whilst giving you very comprehensive medical benefits.
+An example is Fedhealth, who let you manage your savings funds and control your premium, whilst giving you very comprehensive medical benefits.

 4. Check the Scheme's Claim Payment Record.